ergoplatform/ergodocs/docs/node/conf/conf-node.md

 miningPubKeyHex = null
 ```

-Public key mining rewards will be dedicated to (P2PK address is also accepted)
+This variable will dedicate public key mining rewards (P2PK address is also accepted)